-Cotswold gardens nestling in the shadow of Bredon Hill
+Cotswold gardens nestling at the foot of Bredon Hill

 The picturesque village of Ashton under Hill is situated in the south of the county of Worcestershire, England, at the eastern end of Bredon Hill and overlooking the Vale of Evesham.
 Bredon Hill and Ashton are in the Cotswold Area of Outstanding Natural Beauty.
 The northern Cotswold hills are close at hand and nearby towns include Evesham, Pershore, Broadway and Tewkesbury.
 Formerly part of the county of Gloucestershire, Ashton under Hill is now in the Wychavon district of Worcestershire.

 Ashton under Hill is just west of the A46 between Evesham and Tewkesbury, about 5 miles south of Evesham and near to junction 9 of the M5 motorway.
-Please use the postcode WR11 7SW to find us with your Sat Nav.
+To find us with your Sat Nav please use the postcode WR11 7SW.
 More directions here or see a map here

 Anthony Halling Garden Machinery